If they don’t respect, appreciate and value you, then they don’t deserve you.

 As my opening quote says – If they don’t respect, appreciate and value me, then they don’t deserve me.

-Note: In case you are unaware of what I’m talking about here, you can read my previous posts about the NSW State Government’s decision in May this year to remove the majority of qualified Educators in the state’s correctional centres and outsource the provision of Education to external providers.
+Note: In case you are unaware of what I’m talking about here, you can read my previous posts about the NSW State Government’s decision in May 2016, to remove the majority of qualified Educators in the state’s correctional centres and outsource the provision of Education to external providers.
 This means that my colleagues and I will be out of a job by the end of the year.
 We could apply for clerical roles or other non-teaching jobs within the department or wait for to be offered a redundancy.
 Either way the many years of experience and value of all of us will be lost.

 PS.
 I submitted my Big Debbie’s Purple boots story in this year’s edition.
 I’m sure it will be a popular read! 🙂